Summary

 Analysis

 The action of this scene seems oddly distant from the downfall of King Richard, which has preoccupied the play until now.
-However, the subplot actually does serve to tie up some loose ends and show us that the transition of power has not been altogether smooth.
-It also lays the groundwork for new themes and plot lines that will come to fruition in the later "Henry" plays.
-For instance, we hear in this scene the first mention of Bolingbroke's son.
-The prince, who is never named in this play, is in fact Prince Hal, a major figure in Henry IV, Parts 1 & 2, and the title character of Henry V.
+However, the subplot does serve to tie up some loose ends and show us that the transition of power has not been altogether smooth.
+It also lays the groundwork for new themes and plot lines that will come to fruition in the later Henry plays.
+For instance, we hear in this scene the first mention of Bolingbroke’s son.
+The prince, who is never named in this play, is in fact Prince Harry (also known as “Hal”), a major figure in Henry IV, Part 1 and Henry IV, Part 2, and the title character of Henry V.

 In addition, we see that, despite the change in kings, some aspects of court life never change.
-When Aumerle enters, returning from the king's company, his mother asks him, "Who are the violets now / That strew the green lap of the new-come spring?"
-(45-46).
-She means that, since Richard's former allies (including Aumerle), have fallen from grace, there must now be new favorites in the court.
-Aumerle may no longer be a "violet," but someone will have sprung up to replace him.
-And, only half-jokingly, Aumerle's father York warns him: "[B]ear you well in this new spring of time, / Lest you be cropp'd before you come to prime" (50-51).
+When Aumerle enters, returning from the king’s company, his mother asks him, “Who are the violets now / That strew the green lap of the new-come spring?”
+(5.2.50–51).
+She means that, since Richard’s former allies (including Aumerle) have fallen from grace, there must now be new favorites in the court.
+Aumerle may no longer be a “violet,” but someone will have sprung up to replace him.
+Half-jokingly, Aumerle’s father, York, warns him: “bear you well in this new spring of time, / Lest you be cropped before you come to prime” (5.2.54–55).